omkarcloud/google-maps-scraper/README.md

 **1. For Windows:**
 - [Download the Windows Version](https://google-maps-extractor-omkar-cloud.s3.amazonaws.com/Google+Maps+Extractor.exe)
 - Temporarily, you will face a blue popup stating that Windows Defender has prevented an app from an **unknown publisher** from starting.
 We aim to become a verified publisher soon to resolve this.
-(Rest assured, the app is 100% safe and secure, with over 2,000 stars on GitHub and more than 1,000 happy customers.)
+(Rest assured, the app is 100% safe and secure, with [over 2,300+ stars on GitHub](https://github.com/omkarcloud/google-maps-scraper/stargazers) and more than [1,000 happy customers](https://github.com/sponsors/omkarcloud).)
 - You may also see a popup indicating that Windows Firewall has blocked some features of the app.
 Please click 'Allow Access' to continue.

 **2. For Mac:**